runtimeverification/haskell-backend/design-decisions/2020-02-06-One-Path-Deterministic.md

 endmodule
 ```

-proving the one-path reachability claim `a => c`.
+proving the one-path reachability claim `a => c` might be not possible,

-might be not possible, if the prover selects to advance the execution using the
+if the prover selects to advance the execution using the other rule.
-other rule.

 #### Example 2